 BONUS: Trafalgar Tours

-Type of tours: exclusive travel focused on luxury, convenience, and comfort for selective travelers
+Trafalgar type of tours: exclusive travel focused on luxury, convenience, and comfort for selective travelers

 Well, as you probably already know, this website/blog isn’t exactly focused on trips of luxury and comfort.
 But, although the tour companies listed above will already be a lot more comfortable than an independent trip weighed down with your own backpack, they tend to attract travelers that are a bit more adventurous and low-key.